ruan-oliveira/helm-sefin/README.md

 # Rancher Catalog

-A curated collection of Rancher 2.0 enhanced Helm 3 charts.
+A curated collection of Rancher 2.0 enhanced Helm charts.
 To see how catalogs are added and used in Rancher 2.0 take a look at the [docs page](https://rancher.com/docs/rancher/v2.x/en/concepts/catalogs/).

->**Note:** This is specific to Helm 3 charts and is added into Rancher to be deployed using Helm3.

 ## Rancher Chart Structure

 A Rancher chart repository differs slightly in directory structure from upstream repos in that it includes an `app version` directory.
 Though Rancher can use native Helm repositories as well.

 A Rancher chart also has two additional files an `app-readme.md` file that provides a high level overview display in the Rancher 2.0 UI and a `questions.yml` file defining questions to prompt the user with.

 ```
 charts/wordpress/<app version>/